core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Upon receiving a response with a Multicast-Response-Feedback-Divider Option, a client that supports the option and is interested in continuing receiving multicast notifications for the target resource SHOULD acknowledge its interest, as described below.

 The client picks an integer random number I, from 0 inclusive to Z = (2<sup>Q</sup>) exclusive, where Q is the value specified in the option.
 If I is different from 0, the client takes no further action.
-Otherwise, the client should wait a random fraction of the Leisure time (see {{Section 8.2 of RFC7252}}) and then registers a regular unicast observation on the same target resource.
+Otherwise, the client should wait a random fraction of the Leisure time (see {{Section 8.2 of RFC7252}}) and then registers a regular observation on the same target resource.

 To this end, the client essentially follows the steps that got it originally subscribed to group notifications for the target resource.
 In particular, the client sends an observation request to the server, i.e., a GET request with an Observe Option set to 0 (register).
 The request MUST be addressed to the same target resource and MUST have the same destination IP address and port number used for the original registration request, regardless of the source IP address and port number of the received multicast notification.